 It was now available as a 2-door coupe, 4-door sedan together with 6 and 9 passenger station wagons.

-This great looking 1966 Caprice is fitted with a 327 V8 and painted in Lemonwood Yellow (code Y) – a great color that takes you right back to the mid-sixties.
-It’s actually the original paint on this 51,000 original mile car.
+This great looking 1966 Caprice is fitted with a 396 V8 and repainted in Willow Green (code H) – a great color that takes you right back to the mid-sixties.

 The roof line of the Caprice coupe offered a different look to the Impala with a much more formal roofline – or a ‘prestige limousine look‘ as the Chevrolet brochure put it.

-Inside, there is the beautiful black deluxe interior (code 818) – a black patterned cloth and vinyl combination.
+Inside, there is the beautiful Medium Turquoise vinyl interior (code 848) – an all-vinyl bucket seat option.
 Note also the simulated walnut wood inlays on the instrument panel and horn ring – it is also found on the door panels for that touch of extra luxury.

-Under the hood sits a 327 cubic inch Turbo-Jet V8 rated at 275 horsepower.
+Under the hood sits a 396 cubic inch Turbo-Jet big block V8 rated at 325 horsepower.
 This is paired with a Powerglide automatic transmission.
 Both of these are factory options, original to the car and numbers matching.

 Chevrolet sold a healthy 181,000 Caprices that first year and that figure doesn’t include the station wagons.